 Washington 20 Day Notice to Vacate

-Landlords should use the Washington 20 Day Notice to Vacate to properly terminate a month to month tenancy with out any cause.
+Landlords should use the Washington 20 Day Notice to Vacate to properly terminate a month to month tenancy only when the following circumstances apply:

 For instance, JOE TENANT (fictitious name) lives at 45 Main St in Apartment 12.
 You, the landlord, wish to have the property back so that your mother-in-law may live there.
 JOE TENANT is on a month-to-month lease or tenancy where his rent is due to be paid on or before the first of each month.
 His next rent due is June 1st.
 You must provide JOE TENANT the 20-day notice on or before June 11th.
 This fulfills the notice requirement of at LEAST twenty days.